dinpk/multi-user-login/README.md

-# multiuser-login
+# multi-user-login

-A multi-user no-db login system that lets the admin manage user permissions based on application files.
+A multi-user login system that does not require a database.
+The system lets the admin manage user permissions based on application files.

 ![Multi-user Login Screenshot 1](https://i.ibb.co/nb0DjcF/multiuser-login1.png)